Make an appointment TODAY for the 2024 flu shot clinic hosted by Transylvania Public Health!

 The single best way to help prevent the flu is to get a flu vaccination.
 And the ideal time to get one is in October.
 This ensures that you will have the best protection throughout the flu season, which typically lasts from late November through March.

-Transylvania Public Health will be offering flu shots to the general public by appointment only on Friday, Oct.
-6, 2023 from 2 p.m. to 4:30p.m. and Monday, October 9, 2023 from 9:00 a.m. to 12:00 p.m.
+Transylvania Public Health will be offering flu shots to the general public by appointment only on Wednesday, Oct.
+16, 2024 from 9 am to 4:30pm.
 Both regular flu vaccines (for ages 6 months and up) and high-dose vaccines (recommended for people over age 65) will be administered by trained public health nurses.
-Starting October 10, flu vaccines will also be available by appointment in our offices: please call (828) 884-3135 to schedule.
+Please click the link below or call (828) 884-3135 to schedule your appointment.

 Click Here to Schedule Your Appointment

-Flu shots cost $41, but most insurance plans cover flu vaccines at 100 percent, and children ages 6 months to 18 years with no insurance can receive flu vaccine at no cost.
-Transylvania Public Health can file an insurance claim directly with Medicaid, Medicare, Medicare Advantage (with any provider), NC Health Choice, Blue Cross Blue Shield and Cigna.
+Flu shots cost $41 for regular doses or $73 for high-dose vaccines.
+Most insurance plans cover flu vaccines at 100 percent, and children ages 6 months to 18 years with no insurance can receive flu vaccine at no cost.
+Transylvania Public Health can file an insurance claim directly with Medicaid, Medicare, Medicare Advantage (with any provider), NC Health Choice, Aetna, Blue Cross Blue Shield, and Cigna.
 For people who do not have health insurance or those who have a different private insurance carrier, payment must be received before the flu vaccine can be given.
 We will accept payment on the day of the flu shot clinic via cash (exact change only) or check made payable to Transylvania Public Health.
-You can also pre-pay using a credit card or debit card over the phone by calling (828) 884-3135.
+You can also pay using a credit card or debit card over the phone by calling (828) 884-3135.
 We will provide a receipt for you to claim reimbursement from your insurance carrier.
 Please note that other insurance carriers consider Transylvania Public Health to be an out-of-network provider.

 The flu is a serious illness that can cause fever, headache, extreme tiredness and body aches lasting for a week or more.
 Flu is contagious and complications can be serious, especially in young children, older adults and people with certain medical conditions.